-Brief: EELV is USAF's spacelift modernization program aimed at a 25 to 50 percent reduction over current systems in the cost to launch the government's medium to heavy payloads.
-The requirement is to place payloads of 2,500 to 45,000 lb into low Earth orbit
+Brief: EELV is USAF's spacelift modernization pro-gram aimed at a 25 to 50 percent reduction over current systems in the cost to launch the government's medium to heavy payloads.
+The requirement is to place payloads of 2,500 to 45,000 lb into LEO.

 Function: Medium/heavy space launch vehicle.

-IOC: 2003 (planned).
+Operator: commercial (oversight AFSPC) IOC: 2003 (planned).

-Launches Scheduled: TBD

-Unit Location: Vandenberg AFB, Calif., Patrick AFB, Fla.
-Contractor: pre-EMD: Lockheed Martin and Boeing.
+Launches Scheduled: first government FY02.
+Unit Location: Patrick AFB, Fla., Vandenberg AFB, Calif

+Contractor: Boeing and Lockheed Martin.
 COMMENTARY

 Following a 15-month low-cost concept validation phase for the EELV by Alliant, Boeing, Lockheed Martin, and Mc-Donnell Douglas (now Boeing), on Dec.
 20, 1996, Lockheed Martin and McDonnell Douglas were each awarded a \$60 million contract for the 17-month pre-EMD phase.
-Boeing and Lockheed Martin are completing the pre-EMD phase.
-The Air Force plans to award contracts to both contractors in June 1998 to proceed with EMD and initial launch services.
+EMD contracts for \$500 million were awarded Oct.
+16, 1998, to Boeing and Lockheed Martin.
+Initial launch services contracts for Fiscal 2003-06 were awarded to Boeing for 19 launches and to Lockheed Martin for nine launches.
+Both versions will be operated as commercial systems with competitively awarded government launches.
 The first government medium-lift variant will launch in Fiscal 2002, the heavy-lift in Fiscal 2003.